Profiles in Diversity Journal honors three Latham lawyers who are advancing gender diversity in STEM fields.

 She regularly speaks and writes on healthcare, life sciences, and digital health related topics.
 She is an advisor to the Stanford University SPARK Program that allows Stanford students and professors to generate drug and diagnostic proofs-of-concept for potential commercialization, using academic approaches combined with industry standards.

-Dr. Kim also maintains an active pro bono practice, helping clients protect and leverage their intellectual property rights.
+Dr. Kim also maintains an active pro bono practice, helping clients protect and leverage their intellectual property, technology and data rights.